 In-depth study and application of polynomial, rational, radical, exponential, and logarithmic functions, and systems of equations using matrices.
-Prerequisite: A grade of C or higher in Math 0303 or placement by college entrance exam scores.
-(Mth)
+Prerequisite: A grade of C or higher in Math 0303 or Math 1332 or placement by college entrance exam scores.
+(Mth) STEM